-- (i) students in Year 11 at Higham Lane School who achieve the required standards for entry into the Sixth Form: - (ii) students in Year 11 on roll at another educational provider who achieve the required standards for entry into the Sixth Form.
+- (i) students in Year 11 at Higham Lane School who achieve the required standards for entry into the Sixth Form; - (ii) students in Year 11 on roll at another educational provider who achieve the required standards for entry into the Sixth Form.

 The academic entry requirements for admission to the Sixth Form shall be the same for students on roll in Year 11 at the School and external applicants.
-Students will be admitted into the Sixth Form at the start of the autumn term in each academic year, although there may be some occasions when students enter or transfer during the academic year.
+Students will be admitted into the Sixth Form at the start of the autumn term in each academic year, although there may be some occasions when students enter or transfer during the first few weeks of the academic year.
+The deadline for late entry or transfer into Higham Lane Sixth Form is the first Friday in October of Year 12.